Your Cart ()

 Digital Lock

 The third type is a digital lock that will use battery power to open up the safe.
-These locks are great because they don't need keys and can generally be opened up in under ten seconds, but you'll want to make sure it has enough of a charge before using them!
+These locks are great because they don't need keys and can generally be opened up in under ten seconds, but you'll want to ensure it has enough of a charge before using them!

 Time Locks